CodeFrite/blockchain-developer-bootcamp-final-project/design_pattern_decisions.md

 1. Upgrading the instructions set should never lead to the loss of the client data stored and should not require any client data migration
 2. Adding new instructions to the contract should not automatically lead to the need for contract(s) redeployment
-3. Prices and fees should be displayed to the client in USD
+3. In emergency situations, we should be able to stop the deals creation and execution

-=> Use of a Chainlink Oracle for the ETH/USD rate conversion
+4. Prices and fees should be displayed to the client in USD

 This first restriction led to the use of the Proxy Design pattern and the use of low-level inter-contract calls